gaphor/gaphor/docs/manual/stereotypes.md

 ![image](simplestereotype.png)

-Stereotypes can be applied to basically all elements in a model[^1].
+Stereotypes can be applied to basically all elements in a model.

 ![image](stereotypedclass.png)